BBC journalist 'beaten and kicked by the police' as protests spread across China - Local News 8

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-Wayne Chang in Hong Kong and CNN’s Beijing Bureau contributed to this report.
+Wayne Chang in Hong Kong, Eve Brennan in London, Xiaofei Xu in Paris and CNN’s Beijing Bureau contributed to this report.